Category Archives: Encyclopedia

 Christian Priesthood

 Related: Office; Spiritual Gifts; Office, Gift, Priesthood Christian Priesthood.
-The subject of the individual priesthood of the believer is found in the writings of Peter (1 Pet.
-2:5, 9), John (Rev. 1:6), and Paul (Heb.
-10:19-22).
-The privileges that were granted to the family of Aaron under the law, and these only were but […]
+The subject of the individual priesthood of the believer is generally found in the writings to Jewish believers (1 Pet.
+2:5, 9; Heb.
+10:19-22), but also mentioned in Rev. 1:6.
+The privileges that were granted to the family of Aaron under the law, and these […]

 Predestination